matingd/skyfusion-detection-with-faster_rcnn-model/README.md

 ## 📝 License
 - **Code License**: This repository’s **code** is released under the MIT License.
-- **Dataset License**: MRI scans and annotations were downloaded from Kaggle and are subject to Kaggle’s dataset license terms.
+- **Dataset License**: The SkyFusion dataset is provided under Roboflow’s standard terms and subject to their licensing (CC BY for public versions).

 ---

 ## 🤝 Contributing & Contact
 Feel free to reach out by opening an issue or pull request.
 For direct questions, you may also contact:
 * **Author**: Matin Gharehdaghi matingd.work@gmail.com
-* **Acknowledgements**: Thanks to the MICCAI BraTS organizers and the research community.
+* **Acknowledgements**: Thanks to Roboflow for dataset hosting and the open-source detection community.

 Feel free to open issues or PRs for improvements!